Sun Dried Tomato

 Method

-Not applicable - product is dried
+Not applicable - sun dried tomatoes are a preserved product

 Duration